 Here’s a fun project: use Wikipedia to make a playlist of every song that’s been #1 on your birthday.
-Here’s my playlist, and here’s my very subjective (it’s my birthday, after all!) ranking of the 40 songs that have topped the charts on August 13 since I was born in 1975.
-Since I’m turning 39 today, including the year I was born makes for a tidy 40 songs to rank.
+Here’s my playlist, and here’s my very subjective (it’s my birthday, after all!) ranking of the 41 songs that have topped the charts on August 13 since I was born in 1975.

 #1 when I turned two on August 13, 1977.
 Maybe you had to be there—and be out of diapers—to get the appeal of 70s ballads like this.

 #1 when I turned 25 on August 13, 2000.
 “Pretty faces from the covers of the magazines/ From their covers to my covers wanna lay with me.”
-But Sisqo only wants you, baby.
+But this newly-minted Minnesotan only wants you, baby.

 #1 when I turned 18 on August 13, 1993.
 You thought UB40 were a one-hit wonder, but no—they’ve taken two cover songs to the top of the charts in the US, and in the UK they also went to #1 with a cover of “I Got You Babe.”
 This one just didn’t really need to exist.

-#1 as I turn 39 on August 13, 2014.
+#1 when I turned 39 on August 13, 2014.
 This tepid kiss-off may be best remembered, in years to come, as the point when our society collectively decided that asking dads for permission to propose to their daughters is one of those traditions that we can maybe all just quietly leave at the curb.

 36. “Roll With It,” Steve Winwood